On the Active Directory tab you can configure Active Directory authentication. You just need a user account in Active Directory to configure this.

 - Active Directory server address

 The address of your Active Directory (AD) server.

 - Active Directory server port

 - Enable secure LDAPS

 Remember to set the port correctly.

-A computer must be online on the Network1 (the default network), otherwise the on-premise Active Directory server can not be contacted for authentication and you will see the message: No connection to Active Directory server.
-If the Active Directory server is not on the default network, then select the network it is on.
+Select the network the Active Directory server is on.
+A computer with Printix Client must be online on that network, otherwise the on-premise Active Directory server can not be contacted for authentication and you will see the message: No connection to Active Directory server.
 We recommend installing Printix Client on an extra computer with permanent network access.
 You could for example install Printix Client on an existing on-premise server.

 Thanks for your feedback.